UFVC/e-line-bot/README.md

 # e-line-bot
-Makes a line of e's in yourworldoftext.com
+Makes a line of e's in yourworldoftext.com.
-Source code coming soon
+Source code coming soon.